-Treatments for pelvic prolapse will depend on how severe your prolapse is.
+Treatments for pelvic prolapse will depend on how severe your prolapse is:

-You may not need any treatment if you have prolapse.
+However, you may not need any treatment if you have prolapse.
 This idea is called watchful waiting—when you and your doctor work together to monitor your prolapse symptoms.
 Many women don't even know they have prolapse, or prolapse doesn't interfere with quality of life.
 In these cases, watchful waiting is a good option.